totten/civix/UPGRADE.md

  * hook_civicrm_caseTypes: Civix will scan for any CiviCase XML files in "xml/case/*.xml" and automatically register these.
- * hook_alterSettingsFolders: Civix will scan for any settings files in "settings/*.setting.php" and automatically register these.
+ * hook_civicrm_alterSettingsFolders: Civix will scan for any settings files in "settings/*.setting.php" and automatically register these.

 For existing extensions, you should update the main PHP file -- eg if the